Sycri/AMXModX-Plugins/scripting-shero/core/sh_readme.txt

 *
 *  To-Do:
 *
-*	- Admin menu for giving XP / levels / etc. Also for resetting and other admin commands. (separate plugin).
+*	- Admin menu for giving XP / levels / etc. Also for resetting and other admin commands. (separate plugin)
-*	- Config file to make heroes only available to certain access flags.
+*	- Config file to make heroes only available to certain access flags
-*	- Create a Block weapon fire/sound/animation for laser type heroes instead of having them switch to knife.
+*	- Create a Block weapon fire/sound/animation for laser type heroes instead of having them switch to knife
-*	- Look into blocking power key use native maybe by user / hero id.
+*	- Look into blocking power key use native maybe by user / hero id
-*	- Find different method to indicate sh_set_godmode (remove forced blue glow).
+*	- Find different method to indicate sh_set_godmode (remove forced blue glow)
-*	- CVAR for old style XP modding - how fast to level ("slow", "medium", "fast", "normal", "long").
+*	- CVAR for old style XP modding - how fast to level ("slow", "medium", "fast", "normal", "long")
-*	- Make superhero IDs start at 1 not 0.
+*	- Make superhero IDs start at 1 not 0
-*	- Get rid of binaries tables in mysql.
+*	- Get rid of binaries tables in mysql
-*	- Make command to autogenerate ini up to X levels.
+*	- Make command to autogenerate ini up to X levels
-*	- Save sh bans using flag into saved data instead of the ban file (possible issue with nvault, and that data must be saved then).
+*	- Save sh bans using flag into saved data instead of the ban file (possible issue with nvault, and that data must be saved then)
-*	- Make use of multilingual support for "core" messages only.
+*	- Make use of multilingual support for "core" messages only
-*	- Remove all use of set_user_info, find a better method to tell when a power is in use (possibly native so hero can say it's in use).
+*	- Remove all use of set_user_info, find a better method to tell when a power is in use (possibly native so hero can say it's in use)
-*	- Run a check to make sure no menu is open before opening powers menu.
+*	- Run a check to make sure no menu is open before opening powers menu
-*	- Add chosen hero child page to menu to verify hero choice, but mainly to add hero info there instead of using hud messages for powerHelp info.
+*	- Add chosen hero child page to menu to verify hero choice, but mainly to add hero info there instead of using hud messages for powerHelp info
-*	- Clean up any issues with the say commands.
+*	- Clean up any issues with the say commands
-*	- Possibly use threading only for mysql saving at round end (may require too much recoding).
+*	- Possibly use threading only for mysql saving at round end (may require too much recoding)
-*	- Convert the read_file usage in superheromysql.inc to use new file natives.
+*	- Convert the read_file usage in superheromysql.inc to use new file natives
 *	- Add check to skip power key if pressed too fast to stop aliasing multiple power keys at the same time.
 *	- Make sh more csdm/respawn friendly, remove reliance on round ending
 * 	- Make restricting bonus xp bomb tracking optional